Dão - the wine highlands of Portugal

 Dão – das Weinhochland Portugals - Maître Philippe & Filles

-The Dão is one of the most famous wine regions in Portugal.
-The area has a long history of wine growing, dating back to the ancient Romans.
-Today, the high-quality red wines of the region are particularly popular with connoisseurs.
+The Dão is one of Portugal's most famous wine regions.
+The area has a long winemaking history dating back to the ancient Romans.
+Today, the region's high-quality red wines are particularly popular with connoisseurs.

 The landscape of Dão, located in northern Portugal, is characterized by vineyards around the eponymous river Dão, a beautiful northern tributary of the Mondego.

-With 20,000 hectares of vineyards, the region is one of the largest wine regions in Portugal.
-It is part of the larger region of Beiras, which stretches across Portugal and is bounded only by the Atlantic Ocean to the west and Spain to the east.
-Since 1990, the Dão wine region has been classified as a DOC region .
+With 20,000 hectares of vineyards, the region is one of the largest in Portugal.
+It is part of the larger Beiras region, which stretches across Portugal and is bordered only by the Atlantic Ocean to the west and Spain to the east.
+Since 1990, the Dão wine region has been classified as a Designation of Origin (DOC) region .

-The Dão has a continental and partly Mediterranean climate, which is characterized by long, dry summers and relatively cool winters with little rainfall.
-In the Dão one finds almost exclusively granite soils, which allow the roots of the vines to penetrate deeply into the soil.
+The Dão region has a continental and partly Mediterranean climate, characterized by long, dry summers and relatively cool winters with little rainfall.
+The Dão region is almost exclusively made up of granite soils, which allow vine roots to penetrate deeply into the soil.

-Granite soils are excellent for growing grapes and this is reflected in the quality of the wines grown here.
-In addition, it is quite crystalline rock, which is coarse-grained and has a high proportion of minerals such as quartz or feldspar.
+Granite soils are ideal for viticulture, and this is reflected in the quality of the wines produced here.
+Furthermore, the rock is quite crystalline, coarse-grained, and contains a high proportion of minerals such as quartz and feldspar.

 The vineyards are occasionally interrupted by forests.
-Several mountains in the west protect the region from Atlantic winds and too much precipitation, which is very beneficial for the quality of the wines.
+Several mountains in the west protect the region from Atlantic winds and excessive rainfall, which greatly enhances the quality of the wines.

-The Dão is also a plateau located at about 500 meters above sea level.
-As a result, day and night temperatures differ quite significantly from each other.
+The Dão is also a plateau located at approximately 500 meters above sea level.
+This means that day and night temperatures differ quite significantly.

-What is special is that the Dão region has a very fragmented structure of the cultivated areas.
-Because the Dão is cultivated by a large number of winegrowers - compared to its size: over 100,000 winegrowers are active in the area and grow wine in their small plots.
+What's unique about the Dão region is that it has a very fragmented vineyard structure.
+This is because the Dão region is cultivated by a large number of winegrowers relative to its size: over 100,000 winegrowers are active in the region, cultivating vines on their small plots.

-The climatic framework conditions described above, in combination with the mostly local grape varieties, result in wines with a digestible structure, which nevertheless have a high degree of fruit abundance.
-There is also plenty of character here and the acidity and sugar content is usually balanced.
+The climatic conditions described above, combined with the mostly local grape varieties, result in wines with a pleasant structure that still exhibit a high degree of fruitiness.
+They also provide plenty of character, and the acidity and sugar content are generally well-balanced.

 Red wines in the majority